Otto Tange: Aerial victory claims

 According to US historian David T. Zabecki, Tange was credited with 68 aerial victories.
-Spick also lists him with 68 aerial victories claimed in 426 combat missions.
+Spick also lists him with 68 aerial victories claimed in 426 combat missions and a mission-to-claim ratio of 6.26.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 63 aerial victory claims, plus two further unconfirmed claims.
 This number includes one claim on the Western Front with others claimed on the Eastern Front.